clarabatt/pet-food-advice/docs/ideation-process.md

 > By the way, I loved to use Vue3.
 I'm thinking about using it in my next projects, instead of React.
 > Pinia is very close to MobX on React, and I love to use it because it keeps things simple.

-### Data and Decision Tree
+### Data and Recommendation Algorithm

-I started to work on the logic of the feature, the decision tree.
+I started to work on the logic of the feature, the recommendation algorithm.
 I created a JSON file with the dog food samples:

 ```json
 {